-What do you do, however, when the underlying framework is barely salvageable?
+Especially when you consider the underlying framework was barely salvageable!
 This historic bungalow house move and green rehabilitation illustrates that extreme… a house that was deteriorating from the foundation to the peak of the roof, from the front door to the back stoop.
 The sill plates were rotted and the structure sagging.
+You might be asking why did we even attempt to save a Sherman Hill home.

-In a local historic district like Sherman Hill, even homes like this have value – as physical records of the societal forces that guided development of the city through its boom years in the late 1800s and early 1900s.
+In a local historic district like Sherman Hill, even homes like this have value.
+These are physical records of the societal forces that guided development of the city through its boom years in the late 1800s and early 1900s.
 This house was included as a contributing building in the historic district because it helps establish a context for understanding the historic neighborhood as a whole.
 Even so, it was difficult for all but the most ardent of preservationists to see the value.

 And look at it now!